zammad/zammad-admin-documentation/system/integrations/cti/placetel.rst

 Please provide the following requirements:

-   * You need an administrative placetel account for your organization
+   * You need an administrative Placetel account for your organization.
-   * Your Zammad instance must be allowed to communicate to external services
+   * Your Zammad instance must be allowed to communicate to external services.
-   * Placetel must be able to reach your Zammad instance
+   * Placetel must be able to reach your Zammad instance.

 :doc:`provider-configurations/placetel`
-   Learn how to configure placetel to enable Zammad and placetel to communicate with each other.
+   Learn how to configure Placetel to enable Zammad and Placetel to communicate with each other.

 .. _placetel_settings: